Provider Payment Information (updated 12/01/2022)

 Approximately 3,570 provider agencies will receive one-time, directed payments from DES/DDD utilizing a similar methodology, though the percentage rate applied to prior Medicaid payments will vary by service category.
 The DES/DDD directed payment strategy was informed by stakeholder input received in response to the provider rates which became effective October 1, 2021.

-AHCCCS is working within federal and state guidelines to develop the methodology for making time-limited payments to FFS providers.
-It is anticipated that those payments will utilize the same ARPA qualifying services as those identified for the AHCCCS managed care directed payments for eligible providers.
-Both non-IHS/638 providers, and IHS/638 providers paid at FFS rates, could be eligible for payment.
+Working within federal and state guidelines, AHCCCS has developed the methodology for making time- limited payments to fee-for-service (FFS) providers.
+FFS provider payments will utilize the same ARP qualifying services as those identified for the AHCCCS managed care Directed Payments for eligible providers.
+Both non-Indian Health Service /638 tribal (IHS/638) providers, and IHS/638 providers, could be eligible for payment.

 These SFY 2022 payments are one-time payments for HCBS and Rehabilitation providers.
 AHCCCS does not intend to continue this level of funding permanently.